Disc herniation: Signs and symptoms

-Typically, symptoms are experienced on one side of the body only.

-Symptoms of a herniated disc can vary depending on the location of the herniation and the types of soft tissue involved.
-They can range from little or no pain, if the disc is the only tissue injured, to severe and unrelenting neck pain or low back pain that radiates into regions served by nerve roots which have been irritated or impinged by the herniated material.
-Often, herniated discs are not diagnosed immediately, as patients present with undefined pains in the thighs, knees, or feet.
+Symptoms of a herniated disc can vary depending on the location of the herniation.
+Symptoms may include pain in the lower back or neck.

-Symptoms may include sensory changes such as numbness, tingling, paresthesia, and motor changes such as muscular weakness, paralysis, and affection of reflexes.
-If the herniated disc is in the lumbar region, the patient may also experience sciatica due to irritation of one of the nerve roots of the sciatic nerve.
-Unlike a pulsating pain or pain that comes and goes, which can be caused by muscle spasm, pain from a herniated disc is usually continuous or at least continuous in a specific position of the body.

-It is possible to have a herniated disc without pain or noticeable symptoms if the extruded nucleus pulposus material doesn't press on soft tissues or nerves.
+It is possible to have a herniated disc without pain or noticeable symptoms if the extruded nucleus pulposus material does not press on soft tissues or nerves.
 A small-sample study examining the cervical spine in symptom-free volunteers found focal disc protrusions in 50% of participants, suggesting that a considerable part of the population might have focal herniated discs in their cervical region that do not cause noticeable symptoms.

-A herniated disc in the lumbar spine may cause radiating nerve pain in the lower extremities or groin area and may sometimes be associated with bowel or bladder incontinence.
+A herniated disc in the lumbar spine may cause radicular pain (radiating nerve pain in the lower extremities or groin area) and may sometimes be associated with bowel or bladder incontinence.

 Typically, symptoms are experienced only on one side of the body, but if a herniation is very large and presses on the nerves on both sides within the spinal column or the cauda equina, both sides of the body may be affected, often with serious consequences.
-Compression of the cauda equina can cause permanent nerve damage or paralysis which can result in loss of bowel and bladder control and sexual dysfunction.
+Compression of the cauda equina can cause permanent nerve damage (or paralysis if left untreated) which can result in loss of bowel and bladder control and sexual dysfunction.
 This disorder is called cauda equina syndrome.
 Other complications include chronic pain.